metaschema-framework/metaschema/CONTRIBUTING.md

 ## Project approach

-This project uses an agile approach for development.
+This project uses an agile approach for development, where we focus on implementing the 20% of the functionality that solves 80% of the problem.
 We’re trying to focus on the core capabilities that are needed to provide the greatest amount of benefit.
 Because we’re working on a small set of capabilities, this allows us to make very fast progress.
-We’re building the features that we believe solve the biggest problems to provide the most value to the most people.
+We’re building the features that we believe solve the biggest problems to provide the most value.
 We provide extension points that allow uncovered cases to be supported by others.

-We track our current work items using GitHub [project cards](https://github.com/orgs/usnistgov/projects/44).
+We track our current work items using GitHub [project cards](https://github.com/metaschema-framework/metaschema/projects).

 ## Making Contributions

 Contributions are welcome to this project repository.

-For information on the project's current needs and priorities, see the project's GitHub issue tracker (discussed below).
+For more information on the project's current needs and priorities, see the project's GitHub issue tracker (discussed below).
 Please refer to the [guide on how to contribute to open source](https://opensource.guide/how-to-contribute/) for general information on contributing to an open source project.

 ## Issue reporting and handling

-All requests for changes and enhancements to the repository are initiated through the project's [GitHub issue tracker](../../issues).
+All requests for changes and enhancements to the repository are initiated through the project's [GitHub issue tracker](https://github.com/metaschema-framework/metaschema/issues).
 To initiate a request, please [create a new issue](https://help.github.com/articles/creating-an-issue/).
 The following issue templates exist for creating a new issue:

-* [User Story](../../issues/new?template=feature_request.md&labels=enhancement%2C+User+Story): Use to describe a new feature or capability to be added to the project.
+* [User Story](https://github.com/metaschema-framework/metaschema/issues/new?assignees=&labels=User+Story%2Cenhancement&projects=&template=1-feature_request.yml): Use to describe a new feature or capability to be added to the project.
-* [Defect Report](../../issues/new?template=bug_report.md&labels=bug): Use to report a problem with an existing feature or capability.
+* [Defect Report](https://github.com/metaschema-framework/metaschema/issues/new?assignees=&labels=bug&projects=&template=2-bug_report.yml): Use to report a problem with an existing feature or capability.
-* [Question](../../issues/new?labels=question&template=question.md): Use to ask a question about the project or the contents of the repository.

 The project team regularly reviews the open issues, prioritizes their handling, and updates the issue statuses, proving comments on the current status as needed.